Autotransplantation: Dental autotransplantation

 Dental autotransplantation is the surgical relocation of a tooth (typically a third molar or premolar) from one site to another in the same individual, most commonly to replace a missing or traumatized tooth.
-Success rates range from 80–98%, with 10-year survival up to 91–100% when performed on teeth with open apices (⅔–¾ root development).
+Success rates range from 80–98%, with 10-year survival up to 91–100% when performed on teeth with open apices (2/3–3/4 root development).

 The procedure uses cone-beam CT (CBCT) for 3D planning and tooth replica guidance, minimizing extra-oral time (<15 minutes) and preserving the periodontal ligament.
 It is the only restorative option that maintains alveolar bone growth in adolescents and outperforms implants in patients under 20 due to continued eruption and proprioception.

 Complications (ankylosis, resorption) occur in <5% of cases with proper case selection and atraumatic technique.

 Organ autotransplantation

 Autotransplantation of selected organs is often preceded by ex vivo (also bench, back-table, or extracorporeal) surgery.
 For example, ex vivo liver resection and autotransplantation is used in the treatment of selected cases of conventionally unresectable hepatic tumors.
 It can also be implemented in rare scenarios of a blunt abdominal trauma.
-Kidney autotransplantation is a method of a nephron-sparing renal tumor excision or complex renal artery aneurysm management.
+Kidney autotransplantation is used to preserve renal function in selected complex conditions such as renal artery aneurysms, ureteral injury or strictures, and loin pain–hematuria syndrome, and may be performed with traditional or minimally invasive techniques.
 Robotic-assisted laparoscopic kidney autotransplantation has achieved 93.1% complete pain relief and 90% overall symptom improvement at median follow-up of 8 years, with mean arterial pressure dropping from 143/82 mmHg to 127/72 mmHg.
 The uses of ex vivo surgery followed by autotransplantation were reported also for heart, lungs and intestines, including multivisceral approaches.

 Induced pluripotent stem cells (iPSCs), capable of differentiating into any cell type, combined with nanotechnology-based immune modulation show promise for generating patient-specific organs, potentially eliminating donor shortages.
 Reprogramming technology would be used to obtain a personalized, patient-specific, cell product without problems related to histocompatibility of the transplanted tissues and organs.
 However, the ability to generate such tissues and organs will depend on successful strategies to overcome immunogenicity of the manipulated product.

 Hematopoietic stem cell autotransplantation

-Autologous stem-cell transplantation involves harvesting peripheral blood mononuclear cells (PBMCs) by apheresis collection following mobilization of stem cells from the bone marrow into the peripheral blood.
+Autologous stem-cell transplantation involves harvesting a person's own peripheral blood mononuclear cells (PBMCs) by apheresis collection following mobilization of stem cells from the bone marrow into the peripheral blood and reinfusing them after high-dose chemotherapy to restore bone marrow function in certain malignancies.
 This is typically used for treatment of multiple myeloma or aggressive lymphoma.
 Stem cells are cryopreserved after collection for infusion after the patient undergoes high-dose chemotherapy.
 Stem cell rescue permits the use of higher doses of chemotherapy than would be tolerated otherwise.
 In transplant-eligible multiple myeloma, autologous stem-cell transplantation (ASCT) extends median overall survival by 8–10 years compared to non-transplant regimens, with only 20–30% of eligible U.S. patients proceeding due to access barriers.
 Tandem ASCT remains superior to single ASCT in high-risk cytogenetic disease, and second ASCT at relapse outperforms allogeneic transplantation.